uktrade/trade-sanctions-licensing/README.md

 ### 3. Setup your local environment variables
-Copy and paste the `local.env.example` file and rename it to `.env`
+Copy and paste the `env.example` file and rename it to `.env`
 ```
-cp local.env.example .env
+cp .env.example .env
 ```

 ### 4. Run the backing services